Robo Advisor vs. Financial Advisor: Which is Better?

 You tell yourself that you will do it this weekend, but in reality, you push it off for months at a time.

-Robo Advisors simplify the financial planning process by turning the process into an easy-to-manage experience that takes less than an hour to set up.
+Robo Advisors simplify the financial planning process by turning the process into an easy-to-manage experience that can take less than an hour to set up.

-For example, many robo advisors automated tax-loss harvesting.
+For example, many robo-advisors automate tax-loss harvesting.
 Tax loss harvesting is a technique that lets you immediately buy or re-purchase a stock or asset to maintain the structure of a portfolio as long as the value decreases.

 Robots Don’t Cry